American tea culture

 American tea culture encompasses the methods of preparation and means of consumption of tea within the context of the culture of the United States.
+About 85% of the tea consumed in the United States is served cold, usually as iced tea.

 American restaurants and workplaces typically offer machine-made drip brew coffee by default, while hot tea brewed by the cup with tea bags is available by request.
 Tea parties can be celebrated for many occasions, from the very small and intimate to the large family gatherings and celebrations.
 In the U.S. south a regional favorite called sweet tea – which is brewed, sweetened, and chilled in advance of consumption – may be served at all meals and throughout the day as an alternate to other beverages.

-In the United States, about 85% of the tea consumed is served cold, or iced.
-Iced tea is more frequently consumed during periods of hot weather or in lower latitudes, and hot tea is likewise more common in colder weather.
+Iced tea is more frequently consumed during periods of hot weather or in lower latitudes, and hot tea is likewise more common in colder weather in the north.
 Any confusion when one is visiting different parts of the country can easily be solved by explicitly asking for either "hot tea" or "iced tea."
-Afternoon tea, as a meal, is rarely served in the U.S. except in ritualized special occasions such as the tea party or an afternoon out at a high-end hotel or restaurant, which may also offer cream tea on their menu.
+Afternoon tea, as a meal of its own, is rarely served in the U.S. except in ritualized special occasions such as the tea party or an afternoon out at a high-end hotel or restaurant, which may also offer cream tea on their menu.

 History

-The American tea culture is a part of the history of the United States, as this beverage appeals to all classes and has adapted to the customs of the United States of America.
+The American tea culture is a part of the history of the United States, as tea has appealed to all classes and has adapted to the customs of the United States of America.